-St. Michael’s College School has several programs in place that develop key skillsets for student success in post-secondary pursuits and beyond within a rapidly evolving world.
+St. Michael’s College School has several programmes in place that develop key skillsets for student success in post-secondary pursuits and beyond within a rapidly evolving world.

-The Community and Learning Partnerships program at St. Michael’s College School actively builds on this progress by further fuelling discovery, exploration, deeper student learning and achievement — by taking classroom learning into the outside world.
+The Community Engagement and Learning programme at St. Michael’s College School actively builds on this progress by further fuelling discovery, exploration, deeper student learning, and achievement — by taking classroom learning into the outside world.

 It does this by connecting curriculum programming directly to real-world knowledge.

-At the core of each Community and Learning Partnership experience are three key elements:
+At the core of each Community Engagement and Learning experience are three key elements:

 - Knowledge acquisition through real-life experience, reflection and application.

 - Student learning driven by motivation and curiosity.